By Jennifer Eivaz

 Excerpted from Inner Healing and Deliverance Handbook by Jennifer Eivaz

-We read references in the Bible of those who have suffered a crushed and broken spirit.
-I believe this is the equivalent of our modern term trauma and explains what it is like to be internally smashed, shattered, crushed and broken.
+We read references in the Bible to those who have suffered a crushed and broken spirit.
+I believe this is the equivalent of our modern term trauma and explains what it is like to be internally smashed, shattered, crushed, and broken.
 Consider these verses:

 - "The Lord is near to the brokenhearted and saves the crushed in spirit" (Ps.
 34:18, ESV).

 - "A joyful heart is a good medicine, but a crushed spirit dries up the bones" (Prov.
 17:22).